| Title: | 'Python' Style String Functions |

 A character vector where each element is a string in which to normalize whitespace. |

-A character vector of the same length as string
+A character vector of the same length as string, with whitespace

 normalized in each element.